lightmetrica/lightmetrica-v3/doc/build.rst

 .. note::

-   IPython kernel locks the loaded c extensions and it prevents the shared libraries of the framework being recompiled, until the kernel is shut down.
+   IPython kernel locks the loaded c extensions and prevents the shared libraries of the framework from being recompiled, until the kernel is shut down.
    To improve the efficiency of the workflow, we provide ``%update_lm_modules <configuration>`` line magic function.